PATH: Boat Production » Boat Equipment » Propulsion » Engines »

 HOW TO READ THIS TABLE

 Each line displays the data available from the identified Data Source (DS).
 The data is displayed according to the Table Key above.
-Clicking on the Data Source Link will open a new window displaying our webpage for that Data Source.
-Data Sources include Catalogs, Brochures, SpecSheets, OpManuals, Parts Catalogs Shop Manuals and Articles.
+Clicking on the Data Source Link will open a new window displaying that Data Source.
+Data Sources include Catalogs, Brochures, Ads, SpecSheets, Owners/OpManuals, Parts Catalogs, Shop Manuals and Articles.
 The Triple Diamond "♦♦♦" = Summary of data compiled from multiple Data Sources.

-Keep in mind that Data can be inaccurate in the source material.
-We do not correct these errors in the table, however we do point them out in the "NOTES" when we find them.
-Also remember that in a few cases the source material may be illegible.
-We try to obtain the best source material available.
-If you wish to point out an error or you can help us obtain good source materials, please let us know via email to⇒Editor@EverythingAboutBoats.org
+Keep in mind that Data can be inaccurate in the source material and sometimes, the source material may be illegible.
+We try to obtain the best source material available and we make corrections to the tables when needed.
+If you wish to point out an error or you can help us obtain good source materials, please let us know via email To: Editor♥EverythingAboutBoats.org (Replace "♥" with "@")

 ⇒ Specification Table Under Development ⇐